Lahasyakr/Obj-Orient-Sftwr-Dev---CS681/HW17/src/edu/umb/cs681/hw17/readme.txt

 It consists of two classes: NotSafeCafeteria and SafeCafeteria.

-The app includes two different implementations of the Cart interface:
+The app includes two different implementations of the cafeteria:
 - NotSafeCafeteria: An implementation that is not thread-safe, and can result in potential deadlock as two threads uses multiple locks (coffeeLock and waterLock) in an inconsistent order.
 - SafeCafeteria: An implementation, where locks (coffeeLock and waterLock) are acquired in a consistent order in all threads to eliminate the possibility of deadlock.